petra-magang-ptik/generative-ai-for-beginners/README.md

 This course has 18 lessons.
 Each lesson covers its own topic so start wherever you like!

-Lessons are labeled either "Learn" lessons explaining a Generative AI concept or "Build" lessons that explain a concept and code examples in both **Python** and **TypeScript** when possible.
+Lessons are labeled either "Learn" lessons explaining a Generative AI concept or "Build" lessons that explain a concept and code examples in **Python**.

 Each lesson also includes a "Keep Learning" section with additional learning tools.

 **What You Need**

-- Access to the [Azure OpenAI Service](https://azure.microsoft.com/products/ai-services/openai-service?WT.mc_id=academic-105485-koreyst) **OR** [OpenAI API](https://platform.openai.com/docs/quickstart?context=python?WT.mc_id=academic-105485-koreyst) - _Only required to complete coding lessons_
+- A powerful enough computer/server to run the [Ollama](https://github.com/ollama/ollama) backend.
-- Basic knowledge of Python or TypeScript is helpful - \*For absolute beginners check out these [Python](https://learn.microsoft.com/training/paths/python-language/?WT.mc_id=academic-105485-koreyst) and [TypeScript](https://learn.microsoft.com/training/paths/build-javascript-applications-typescript/?WT.mc_id=academic-105485-koreyst) courses.
+- Basic knowledge of Python is helpful - \*For absolute beginners check out these [Python](https://learn.microsoft.com/training/paths/python-language/?WT.mc_id=academic-105485-koreyst) and [TypeScript](https://learn.microsoft.com/training/paths/build-javascript-applications-typescript/?WT.mc_id=academic-105485-koreyst) courses.
 - A GitHub account to [fork this entire repo](https://github.com/microsoft/generative-ai-for-beginners/fork?WT.mc_id=academic-105485-koreyst) to your own GitHub account

 We have created a **[Course Setup](./00-course-setup/README.md?WT.mc_id=academic-105485-koreyst)** lesson to help you with setting up your development environment.